Yes, it sure can. But there are some things you need to know, or you could find yourself in big trouble.

-This is to say that; if you don’t already have some kidney damage that you may or my not even be aware of, or a genetic tendency towards kidney issues then you should be fine.
+This is to say that if you don’t already have some kidney damage that you may or may not even be aware of or a genetic tendency towards kidney issues, then you should be fine.

 If these things don’t exist, then you really should not have any issues.

-If you do have existing issues or a genetic tendency, then you should contact your nutritionally educated health care practitioner for a consultation on the matter prior to engaging in any new dietary changes.
+If you do have existing issues or a genetic tendency, then you should contact your nutritionally educated healthcare practitioner for a consultation on the matter before engaging in any new dietary changes.

 Does The Atkins Diet Cause Joint Pain And Inflammation?

-The answer is one that the followers of the diet don’t really want to hear, but, the answer is yes.
+The answer is one that the followers of the diet don’t want to hear, but the answer is yes.

-However, to be fair it’s not just this diet, it’s virtually any high protein, high fat diet, regardless of who’s name is on it.
+However, to be fair, it’s not just this diet, it’s virtually any high-protein, high-fat diet regardless of whose name is on it.

-They all tend to cause inflammation which then results in joint pain.
-They may be tempting, but it the long run are they worth it?
+They all tend to cause inflammation, which then results in joint pain.
+They may be tempting, but in the long run, are they worth it?

 What Are The Atkins Diet Health Benefits?

-High protein diets have been shown to cause constipation, acne, liver disease, high cholesterol, inflammation, arthritis and a whole host of other maladies.
+High protein diets cause constipation, acne, liver disease, high cholesterol, inflammation, arthritis, and other maladies.

 Not only that, but because they also lack the vital nutrients and antioxidants, they also don’t protect you against all sorts of challenges, not the least of which is free radical damage.

-It is for these reasons and others that we absolutely cannot say that there are health benefits attached to this diet.
+For these reasons and others, we absolutely cannot say that there are health benefits attached to this diet.